tjodalv/libscraper/README.md

 - `$page` (`cheerio.CheerioAPI`) - The Cheerio instance of the current page

 ### `findItemsLinks(callback)` (optional)
 Specifies how to find individual item links on a page.
+For example, when scraping a category page containing multiple products, this option allows you to extract the links to each product's page for further scraping.

 **Callback parameters**
 - `$page` (`cheerio.CheerioAPI`) - The Cheerio instance of the current page